Tito Matos

 Héctor René "Tito" Matos Otero (June 15, 1968 in Santurce, Puerto Rico– January 18, 2022 in San Juan, Puerto Rico) was a Puerto Rican percussionist.
 He played the requinto drum, a key instrument in plena music.
-He was one of the founders of Viento de Agua.
+He was one of the founders of La Maquina Insular and Viento de Agua.
 According to the Smithsonian Institution, he is considered “one of the best requinto players of his generation.”